limbernie/limbernie.github.io/_posts/2018-09-20-blacklight-1-walkthrough.md

 ![0e025469.png](/assets/images/posts/blacklight-1-walkthrough/0e025469.png)

-The file `blacklight.dict` appears to be a wordlist.
+Oh, the `robots.txt` is a non-conforming one.
+Also, the file `blacklight.dict` appears to be a wordlist.

 ### Flag: 1